carneades/carneades-4/README.md

 <http://mozilla.org/MPL/2.0/>.
 For futher information about the MPL see <http://www.mozilla.org/MPL/2.0/FAQ.html>.

-Currently, this version of Carneades consists of an implementation of solvers for Dung abstract argumentation frameworks, using grounded, complete, preferred and stable semantics.
+Currently, this version of Carneades consists of an implementation of a solver for Dung abstract argumentation frameworks, using grounded, complete, preferred and stable semantics.

 Please see the Carneades blog at <https://carneades.github.io/> for